Gerald Pereira: Other work

 In 1966, Pereira was chosen to visit the Soviet Union as part of the AITUC delegation of the Indo-Soviet Cultural Society (ISCUS).
 He was also a part of organisations like the Goan Arts and Culture League, Goa Mundkar and Shetkari Sabha, and the Indo-Cuban Solidarity Centre (CESIC).

 Personal life

-Pereira married Luisa Carvalho, a medical practitioner and also a freedom fighter, on 24 December 1960 under the Special Marriage Act, 1954.
+Pereira married Luisa Carvalho, a medical practitioner and independence activist, on 24 December 1960 under the Special Marriage Act, 1954.
 She was also an active member of the CPI(M) and CITU in Goa.
 Together, they had 3 children, none of whom were initiated into any religion.
-Pereira lived in Vasco and Bombay, moving to Bombay after he was outlawed in his school days and came back to Vasco only after the Liberation of Goa.
+Pereira lived in Vasco and Bombay, moving to Bombay after he was outlawed in his school days and came back to Vasco only after the annexation of Goa.

 Illness and death

 Pereira had a heart attack on 2 June 1975 and was admitted to KEM Hospital, Bombay.
-After his discharge in August 1975, he began working on an underground campaign against the Indian Emergency while recuperating in Bombay.
+After his discharge the following month, he began working on an underground campaign against the Indian Emergency while recuperating in Bombay.
 He moved back to Goa in February 1976 and immediately continued his trade union work.
 He died on 4 March 1976, after suffering another heart attack.